-Eleventh grade felt like the 7th circle of Hell, a place so sinister and drained of joy that I despaired of my kids or I ever emerging from it.
-Although frankly, I may have felt their teen stress more acutely than they did, I worried about my boys.
+As a parent, Eleventh grade felt like the 7th circle of Hell, a place full of pressure and drained of joy.
+My family was on a hamster wheel as college admissions bore down upon my sons.
+Between the school work that often threatened to overwhelm them, the activities that left little family time and the barrage of exams, the pressure seemed unending.
+I worried about my boys.
 They are young, and while I had learned coping mechanisms for stress, they were still finding their way.

 2. Let teens know that it is all about the effort.

 Sports experts teach us that we can master and control process but not outcome.
 The focus, any coach will tell you, should be on practice and the mastery of skills.
 With every set of midterms and finals, one of my kids and I have the same conversation.
 He asks if I think he has studied as hard as he could/should.
 I then acknowledge his effort.
 Then we agree that the rest is out of our hands and therefore not up for discussion.

 If he puts in the effort and tries hard on his exams, I agree to shut up.
 This is, of course, much more difficult for me than it sounds but I have been trained by a kid who understands far better than I that teens need our praise, not for what they have accomplished, but for what they have attempted.

 3. Take away stresses that teens don’t need.

 Helicopter parenting has crashed and all around us we hear the rallying cry for not doing things for our kids that they can do themselves.
 I am on board with this most of the time.
 But sometimes the best way to help someone with stress is to take a little something off their plate.
 I would do this by making them a coffee to take in the car in the morning or filling my gas tank which they had left empty.